Lindsayagreen/svg-logo/README.md

   Install node.js, download svg file, download Jest, and Inquirer

   ## Usage
-  used to vreat a logo for businesses
+  used to create a logo for businesses

   ## License
   This project is licensed under the None license.